Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: SynthNN

 The key idea behind SynthNN is that if the synthetic dataset is representative of the Tübingen collection, by training a neural network on the former, it can achieve good results in the latter.
-However, these displayed significant variance based on the random weight initialization performed by the neural network.
+However, these results displayed significant variance based on the random weight initialization performed by the neural network.
 Consequently, the distribution of the obtained AUROC and accuracy in the training, validation, and Tübingen sets can be seen in Figure \ref{nn_results}.

-The training and validation metrics displayed in Figure \ref{nn_results} show that the network is consistently learning the correct causal structure present in the synthetically generated examples.
-However, the performance obtained in the Tübingen data are far more varied, with AUROC having a standard deviation of $2.0\%$ and accuracy of $3.2\%$.
-This variation can be attributed to the weight initialization in the beginning of the training process.
-Nevertheless, if the training data were fully representative of the Tübingen dataset, then the random initialization would only serve to break the network symmetries and would always converge to the same result.

-Consequently, it is fairer to look at the average when analyzing the overall performance of the neural network as a causal discovery method.
-The average AUROC is $71.4\%$ and the average accuracy is $67.0\%$.
+The average AUROC obtained by SynthNN in the T\"ubingen dataset is $71.4\%$, and the average accuracy is $67.0\%$.
 Compared with the other prominent causal discovery methods analyzed in Table \ref{methods_stats}, it can be placed squarely in the middle of the field.
 Methods such as SLOPE (AUROC $78.9\%$, Acc $71.5\%$) and bQCD (AUROC $73.0\%$, Acc$70.0\%$) outperform our approach, while IGCI (AUROC $70.7\%$, Acc $65.1\%$) delivers results very similar to ours.
 Other competitive techniques like EMD (AUROC $69.3\%$, Acc $61.7\%$) and CGNN (AUROC $66.7\%$, Acc $62.5\%$) trail our performance, indicating that our method represents a robust, although not state‑of‑the‑art, causal discovery method.

 Furthermore, Singh et al. \citep{cnntueb} trained a very similar neural network directly on the Tübingen dataset, having achieved an AUROC of $76.9\%$ and an accuracy of $73.3\%$.
-Naturally, these results represent the extent to which a neural network (with this architecture) can properly learn the causal nature present in the Tübingen data.
+These results represent the extent to which a neural network (with this architecture) can properly learn the causal nature present in the Tübingen data.
 Consequently, it should represent an upper bound for the possible performance of any similar neural network trained on synthetic data.
-Therefore, since the results obtained by SynthNN are not far from those obtained by training directly on the Tübingen dataset, it is reasonable to conclude that most of the remaining error should be attributed to limitations of the neural network itself.
+Since the results obtained by SynthNN are not far from those obtained by training directly on the Tübingen dataset, it is reasonable to conclude that most of the remaining error should be attributed to limitations of the neural network itself.